 Will on-campus work study jobs be available this winter?

 Yes, we are planning to have our work-study program fully operational for the 2020/21 academic year.
 We hope to have sufficient positions, both in-person and remote, available for students who qualify for and want to participate in the program.
 Students can access and apply for all available positions through Handshake.

-I do not plan to return to campus and will choose one of the remote options for the fall term.
+I do not plan to return to campus and will choose one of the remote options for the winter term.
 Can I still apply for work-study and work remotely?

 Yes, many departments on campus will provide the opportunity for students to work remotely.
 If you are interested in a specific department, you should contact the supervisor listed on Handshake to see if they are able to accommodate working remotely.

 I do not plan to return to campus for the winter term and I have applied and/or been hired for a position that does not offer remote employment.
 Should I apply for other jobs on Handshake?

 Yes.
 If the department that you have worked for in the past or have applied to does not offer remote employment, you should apply for a position available in another hiring department.
 We anticipate that you will be able to return to your prior employer once everyone is back on campus and restrictions have been lifted.